jesconstantine/front-end-exercise/README.md

 Acceptance Criteria
 -------------------

-On page load, the checklist of items should be displayed.
+1. On page load, the checklist of items should be displayed.

-When the user selects a checkbox, the item should appear crossed out, as shown in the design.
+1. When the user selects a checkbox, the item should appear crossed out, as shown in the design.

-When the user selects a checkbox, holds down the `SHIFT` key and selects a checkbox further down the list, every item in between should also be selected.
+1. When the user selects a checkbox, holds down the `SHIFT` key and selects a checkbox further down the list, every item in between should also be selected.

-The un/check all items button should either check or uncheck all items.
+1. The un/check all items button should either check or uncheck all items.

 Implementation Details
 ----------------------

-You can use any task runner you want.
+:heavy_check_mark: You can use any task runner you want.

-You can use any library/framework/plugin you want.
+:heavy_check_mark: You can use any library/framework/plugin you want.

-You can write html/js/css or in languages which compile into html/js/css.
+:heavy_check_mark: You can write html/js/css or in languages which compile into html/js/css.

-Due to the limited time, develop just for the latest version of Google Chrome.
+:heavy_check_mark: Due to the limited time, develop just for the latest version of Google Chrome.

 Submission / Demo
 -----------------